 We recognise that staff need to carry out manual handling especially in relation to lifting children.
-A variety of injuries may result from poor manual handling and staff must all be aware and adhere to the nursery's manual handling policy.
+A variety of injuries may result from poor manual handling and staff must all be aware and adhere to the nursery's manual handling policy to prevent/minimise any injuries can result from poor manual handling.